Las Vegas hits record of fifth consecutive day of 115 degrees or greater as heat wave scorches US

 More than 142 million people around the U.S. were under heat alerts Wednesday, especially in Western states, where dozens of locations tied or broke heat records over the weekend and are expected to keep doing so all week.

 Oregon has seen record daily high temperatures, with Portland reaching 103 F (39.4 C) and Salem and Eugene hitting 105 F (40.5 C) on Tuesday.
-The high temperatures are suspected to have caused eight deaths, the state medical examiner's office said.
-The youngest was 33, but all of the others were age 64 and older.
+The number of potentially heat-related deaths in Oregon has risen to 10, according to the state medical examiner's office.
+The latest two deaths involved a 54-year-old man in Jackson County and a 27-year-old man in Klamath County.

 On the other side of the nation, the National Weather Service warned of major-to-extreme heat risk over portions of the East Coast.